 Additionally, it is his responsibility to recruit, train and lead the many coaches and judges who participate in Simone Center classes and programs.
 Having had the role of new product and business development leader at Eastman Kodak and having been the Director of the Innovation Network, Dana has been provided the ideal background and experience to make his position in the Center both exciting and rewarding.

-Family, basketball tournaments, motorcycle rides and ideas!!
+Dana's interests also include family, basketball tournaments, motorcycle rides and ideas!

 Mike Buffalin, Director of the Construct

 Mike is the director of the Student Makerspace at RIT, fondly known as The Construct.
 Areas of interest include additive manufacturing, product development and entrepreneurship.
 His roles include organizing and managing the Construct and helping students build and create prototypes and other needs for their business ideas and concepts.

 Mike is an alumnus of RIT and has been through several Simone Center programs and competitions himself.
 He is very well versed in prototyping and is extremely knowledgeable about the resources available on campus.